 In recognition, on 14 May, 1919 – a little over six months after the Armistice – a service took place at St Paul’s Cathedral, London, for the railwaymen who had died.

-Network Rail, Rail Delivery Group, Transport for London, Railway Industry Association, Irish Rail, RMT, ASLEF and TSSA were among the rail and transport organisations at the centenary service on 6 November.
+We, Rail Delivery Group, Transport for London, Railway Industry Association, Irish Rail, RMT, ASLEF and TSSA were among the rail and transport organisations at the centenary service on 6 November 2019.

 HRH The Duke of Gloucester, the grandson of King George V, attended the service to pay his respects to the fallen.